 Journal of Public Affairs, 2015

 Lobbying in Israel was unregulated for sixty years.
-Scholars, like Yishai (1998) have decried the fact that high value is attached to the written decree but implementation does not necessarily follow: quite a few laws have remained at symbolic level in Israel.
+Scholars, like Yishai (1998) have decried the fact that high value is attached to the written decree but the implementation does not necessarily follow: quite a few laws have remained at a symbolic level in Israel.
 There were two unsuccessful bills submitted to legislate lobbying regulation: first by Knesset Member (MK) Meron in 1993 and the second one by MK Naot in 2001.
 The bill submitted by MKs Yechimovich and Sa’ar in 2007 resulted in passing the Israeli lobbying regulations in 2008, but the Lobbyist Law displayed unexpected characteristics and there was a 500% growth in lobbyist numbers.
 In 2012 a scandal shook the Israeli lobbying world as a crew from the Israeli Channel 2’s investigative show Uvda (’Fact’), infiltrated the training program of the Gilad Government Relations & Lobbying firm.
 Following the Channel 2 exposé, the Speaker of the Knesset MK Rivlin instructed Knesset employees to immediately forbid the entrance of all lobbyists to areas heavily used by MKs.
 These steps, taken almost 4 years after that the Knesset had passed a weak Lobbyist Law, scoring 28 points according to the CPI score, did not create more transparency but only set certain restrictions on the lobbyists’ movements in the Knesset building.
 In 2013 MK Koll submitted a bill to further regulate the lobbying followed by another bill by MKs Yechimovich and Tsur in 2014.
-However these bills were thrashed as the Knesset was dispersed in December 2014.
-This paper would analyse the bills from 1993, 2001, 2007, 2013 and 2014 by measuring their strength according to the CPI Index in order to explore the path that resulted in passing the Lobbyist Law in 2008 and in the following developments.
+However, these bills were thrashed as the Knesset was dispersed in December 2014.
+This paper would analyze the bills from 1993, 2001, 2007, 2013, and 2014 by measuring their strength according to the CPI Index in order to explore the path that resulted in passing the Lobbyist Law in 2008 and in the following developments.

 Neurotic Regulations – Goals and Results of the Israeli Lobbyist Law

-Many scholars claim that lobbying regulations offer increased accountability to the voters and transparency of the decision making processes, as well as diminishing gaps in the system, which would allow for corrupt behaviour.
-The declared goals of the Israeli Lobbyist Law (2008) were transparency, public interest and order, yet neurotic incoherence was observed when the goals and the results of the legislation were compared.
+Many scholars claim that lobbying regulations offer increased accountability to the voters and transparency of the decision-making processes, as well as diminishing gaps in the system, which would allow for corrupt behavior.
+The declared goals of the Israeli Lobbyist Law (2008) were transparency, public interest, and order, yet neurotic incoherence was observed when the goals and the results of the legislation were compared.
 If regulators are aware that their goals are unattainable and want to pronounce an idealistic social policy to preserve underlying values even at the cost of a certain amount of deception, then the regulations would never achieve their declared goals.
-The law did not regulate lobbying the government, legitimised the lobbyists in the Knesset and provided Knesset Members (MKs) with some new means of defusing public concerns over how policy was being formulated.
+The law did not regulate lobbying the government, legitimized the lobbyists in the Knesset, and provided Knesset Members (MKs) with some new means of defusing public concerns over how the policy was being formulated.
 This paper will show that the interviewed MKs admitted using declarative bills and legislation in order to pronounce a social policy or to preserve certain underlying values.
 New evidence reveals a subtle, mutually beneficial relationship between MKs and lobbyists, which may have also influenced the legislative process of the lobbying regulations.
 Transparency was perceived as a method to cover up the omission of dealing with real issues of needed policy change.
-This gap between the declared goals and the resulting implementation of the law reveals the face of the symbolic policy and is a sign of institutional failure of the modern society.
+This gap between the declared goals and the resulting implementation of the law reveals the face of the symbolic policy and is a sign of institutional failure of modern society.